MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow-list-of-results.md

 ## Set up a Dataverse Account table

 The Account table is a [standard table](/power-apps/maker/data-platform/types-of-entities) that's included automatically in Power Platform environments.
 However, it doesn't come with account data.
-Before your bot can search for accounts, you'll need to populate the Account table.
+Before your copilot can search for accounts, you'll need to populate the Account table.

 If you already have an Account table with data, skip this step and move on to [Create a topic](#create-a-topic).
-However, you'll need to use different search terms when you test your bot in later steps.
+However, you'll need to use different search terms when you test your copilot in later steps.

 1. Go to the [Power Apps portal](https://make.powerapps.com/).